MauriJ/MauriJ/README.md

 - 🔭 I’m currently working on dislocation density calculations from neutron diffraction and EXAFS data analysis of borate glasses.
 - 🌱 I’m currently learning scripting in Python and MATLAB.
-- 👯 I’m looking to collaborate on metals and alloys texture and residual stresses characterization.
+- 👯 I’m looking to collaborate on crystallographic texture and residual stress measurements and data analysis.
 - 💬 Ask me about texture, residual stress, diffraction analysis, TEM and SEM.
 - 📫 How to reach me: maurijmoran@gmail.com
 - :open_book: Feel free to read my CV!